What is it?

 What are the benefits?

-- Reduced risk of admissions and re-admissions associated with cardiovascular disease.
+- Reduced risk of admissions and re-admissions associated with CVD.

 - HISTs and Ezetimibe are both generic medicines available in primary and secondary care.

-- In clinical trials PCSK9 inhibitors have been shown to reduce LDL by approximately 55-60%
+- In clinical trials PCSK9 inhibitors have been shown to reduce LDL by approximately 60% and maximum reduction within 4 weeks.

 - Large scale outcomes trials have also shown PCSK9 inhibitors to lower the risk of heart attack and stroke.